 Mossbrae Falls has to be one of the crown jewels in the Shasta Cascade area.
 This waterfall is made up of two clusters of falls around a bend in the river, creating a magical curtain of water in front of you.
 Although the hike there is slightly obscure, the short hike to the falls is definitely worth the trek!

-This was one of my recommended stops in my article on planning a weekend trip to the Shasta area.
+This was one of my recommended stops for planning the perfect weekend trip to the Shasta area.

 Miles: 2 roundtrip